Boenga Roos dari Tjikembang (film): Background

 Boenga Roos dari Tjikembang was produced, directed, and filmed by The Teng Chun, a peranakan Chinese film importer who had studied in Hollywood in the early 1920s before going to Shanghai to work in the film industry; for the film he established his own studio, Cino Motion Pictures.
 The single-system camera used on the film was borrowed from a Mr Lemmens, a teacher at the Technische Hoogeschool in Bandung (now the Bandung Institute of Technology).
 The film was based on the best-selling novel of the same name by Kwee Tek Hoay, which had been published over several instalments in Panorama in 1927; this story had later been adapted as a stage play by the Union Dalia Opera.

 At the time, sound films had been shown in the Dutch East Indies for several years, beginning with Fox Movietone Follies of 1929 and The Rainbow Man (both 1929).
-The Dutch film director G. Kruger had released Karnadi Anemer Bangkong the year before; although that film has been credited as the first talkie, the sinologist Leo Suryadinata gives Boenga Roos dari Tjikembang as the colony's first talkie.
+The Dutch film director George Krugers had released Karnadi Anemer Bangkong the year before; although that film has been credited as the first talkie, the sinologist Leo Suryadinata gives Boenga Roos dari Tjikembang as the colony's first talkie.
 These early films had poor sound and lots of static.